merovex-press/stranded-series/docs/characters/albert-harred.md

 * Quantum GmbH is the other company.
 * Can't go home because of the gravity well...
 * Wife name "Tearsa"

+* Was 38 in 1915 when his daughter Anne was born.
+* Born 1877 in Chicago